The Liver Bird Show

 The The Liver Bird Show Story

-Local Northern heritage and theatre CIC, Artsgroupie play the Sir Ken Dodd Performance Gardens July 23rd and 24th at the new Shakespeare North Playhouse, Prescot.
+Local Northern heritage and theatre CIC, Artsgroupie played the Sir Ken Dodd Performance Gardens on July 23rd and 24th 2022 at the new Shakespeare North Playhouse, Prescot.

 “We are ecstatic to see two of our productions come alive in this exciting new theatre space.
 The Liver Bird and Kitty: Queen of the Washhouse celebrate two Iconic Northern favourites.
 Both shows champion Northern history and community spirit.
 Audiences are encouraged to embrace their imaginations and enjoy the classic oral tradition of storytelling.”
 John Maguire, Creative Director